Serums, Reviews, Skincare

 Belif The True Tincture of Chamomile has a runny but slightly viscous consistency.
 It is clear with the slightest amber tinge.
 It will leave a tackiness layer if not applied on a damp face.
 I sometimes find it rich, but my oily and combination skin friends greatly enjoy the texture.

-My experience with Belif The True Tincture Essence Chamomile
+My Experience with the Belif The True Tincture Essence Chamomile

 I’m almost finished with Belif’s The True Tincture of Chamomile.
 My skin type is normal to dry skin, and I am from Malaysia.